sverweij/upem/README.md

 ## What
 You brush your teeth every day.
-And you keep your dependencies up to date.
+You keep your dependencies up to date.
 Brushing your teeth is hard to automate.
 Keeping your dependencies up to date is not.